History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

 Question 1: Luther’s Thesis and Threat to the Papacy and Roman Catholic Teachings “Repent,” our Lord and Master Jesus Christ said (Mt 4:17), implying that believers should repent throughout their lives.
 This thesis is a threat to the pontificate and the Roman Catholic Teaching as it tends to validate the Roman Catholic Church’s fundamental procedures and beliefs.
-Particularly it challenges the ideology that salvation is earned through good deeds and instead proposes that repentance is vital to salvation.
-Additionally, the thesis also challenges indulgences procedures, which is
+Particularly, it challenges the ideology that salvation is earned through good deeds and

 Read More

 What did Anton Van Leeuwenhoek see with his microscope?
-Van Leeuwenhoek with the use of his microscope spotted very tiny creatures in rain water.
+Van Leeuwenhoek, with the use of his microscope, spotted very tiny creatures in rainwater.
 He also made the same observation on lake water.
-He gave a description of a free-floating green algae on the lake, comprising of spirally wound serpent-like green streaks, spread out in an orderly manner.
-Van Leeuwenhoek figured the circumference of each of the streaks to be
+He described a free-floating green algae on the lake, comprising spirally wound serpent-like green streaks spread out in an orderly manner.
+Van Leeuwenhoek figured the circumference of each of the streaks to be about the thickness of a

 Read More

 What conditions or individuals did Richelieu describe as being obstacles to Louis XIII’s exercise of “sovereignty”?
 Richelieu proved himself as an untiring servant of the French crown by warming his way up the power ladder till he became Louis XIII’s prime minister.
-Richelieu described the way the nobles carried themselves in a way that portrayed they were not Louis XIII’s subjects who were an obstacle to the majesty’s exercise of
+Richelieu described how the nobles carried themselves in a way that portrayed them as not Louis XIII’s subjects who were an obstacle to the majesty’s exercise of sovereignty.

 Read More